lgreski/datasciencectacontent/markdown/whyIsRHarderThanSAS.md

 ## Background

 In the summer 2015 classes for *R Programming* and *Getting and Cleaning Data* a number of students with SAS experience raised concerns about R being more difficult to learn than SAS.
-This article explains some of the features of SAS that make it easier for a begging student to learn than R.
+This article explains some of the features of SAS that make it easier for a beginning student to learn than R.

 ## Learning Curve: R vs. SAS